XiandaDu/Note-App/README.md

 ## Improvements in the future
 1. Search results layout change
-2. Add Frequent Q&A
+2. Note tag
-3. Add about
+3. Multiple sort methods
-4. Add Features
+4. Note export, inport and share

 ## License
 This project is licensed under the MIT License.